Welcome to UMD

 - Use this link to activate your Directory ID (username) and set your passphrase.

-DUO: Multi-Factor Authentication (MFA)
+Duo: Multi-Factor Authentication (MFA)

-In order to maintain a secure workplace, Multi-Factor authentication is required to ensure you are the person attempting to login to your device/service.
-For apps and websites that use your UMD campus login, such as your UMD gmail, you'll be prompted to authenticate with DUO.
+In order to maintain a secure workplace, Multi-Factor Authentication is required to ensure you are the person attempting to log in to your device/service.
+For apps and websites that use your UMD campus login, such as your UMD Gmail, you'll be prompted to authenticate with Duo.

 - Use this link to read about how to set up your Duo Multi-Factor Authentication for use with your Directory ID.